 LING 5060.
 COMPOSITIONAL SEMANTICS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: ESPA 4202 or ESHI 6027.
+Prerequisites: LING 4010 or ESPA 4201 or INGL 3225 or authorization of the Director of the Department.

 Introduction to the study of linguistic meaning and its relationship with syntactic structure according to the principles of compositional semantics.
 Application of formal methods and basic tools like set theory, propositional logic, and model theory to semantic analysis.
 Exploration of types and relations of meaning, predication, quantification, modification, temporal relations, modal contexts and possible world theories.